 In short, this module allows you to view actionable data in one screen.
 If you were to do this in any other tool suite, you would have to have multiple windows open and run each page through several tools.
 I know that I prefer a single tool that does it all!

-#6 Domain strength
+#6 Domain Strength Module

 Oddly named, this feature reveals more than just how many backlinks your website has.
-And without getting into a debate whether or not the amount of backlinks is the main determining ranking factor, you’ll want to look at this module often.
+And without getting into a debate about whether or not the amount of backlinks is the main determining ranking factor, you’ll want to look at this module often.

-#7 Bonus: Scheduling
+#7 Bonus: Scheduling Tasks

-Rank Tracker review: Is it the ideal tool for you?
+SEO Powersuite Rank Tracker review: Is it the ideal tool for you?

 Hopefully, this Rank Tracker review has shown you a few different ways to use the tool to find, manage and track hundreds of keywords you can rank for.
-Again, this is far from a completely in-depth review but should give you a taste of it.
+Plus, you can apply our Keyword Mapping system within the software.

 Last month Izabela saw her search traffic from Google increase by 400% using 3 SEO tips we taught her.